TaratorMusic/TaratorMusic/README.md

 Discord Rich Presence to momentarily share listened songs in Discord

+Jest and Github Actions to protect code quality and automatically roll out builds

 ## How to download:

 -   Go to the <a href="https://github.com/Victiniiiii/TaratorMusic/releases/latest">releases tab</a> and download whichever version suits your computer.